oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    Disclosure as described in (#creating_disclosures).
  * `kb_jwt`: A Key Binding JWT as described in (#kb-jwt).

-If a Key Binding JWT is present, the digest in the `sd_hash` claim MUST be taken over a string built as described in (#integrity-protection-of-the-presentation), where the Issuer-signed JWT is built by concatenating the protected header, the payload, and the unprotected header of the JWS JSON serialized SD-JWT using a `.` character as a separator, and using the Disclosures from the `disclosures` member of the unprotected header.
+If a Key Binding JWT is present, the digest in the `sd_hash` claim MUST be taken over a string built as described in (#integrity-protection-of-the-presentation).
+The "Issuer-signed JWT" part is built by concatenating the protected header, the payload, and the signature of the JWS JSON serialized SD-JWT using a `.` character as a separator, and using the Disclosures from the `disclosures` member of the unprotected header.
+In case of multiple signatures, only the first one is used.

 ## Flattened JSON Serialization